When Are You Most Fertile and Likely to Get Pregnant?

 Ovulation tests work similarly to pregnancy tests by checking urine for certain hormones.
 In this case, the test is measuring LH levels.
 LH, as you’ll recall, gives ovaries the green light to release a dominant follicle or egg every month.
 LH levels increase significantly about 16 – 48 hours before ovulation.
 Keep in mind, the LH surge is near the end of your fertile window; you should be having sex before your LH surge to make the most of these 6 days.
 If this is the first cycle you’re tracking, it’s perfectly fine to have sex only after you get a positive ovulation test result; it will still increase your chances of getting pregnant.
 For next cycles, you can use this cycle day as a benchmark to calculate your fertile window going forward, or use the Natalist ovulation calculator if you need help narrowing down your fertile window.

 Plenty of research supports the accuracy of these LH tests, but it’s good to know that they can occasionally show false positives (the test is positive when you’re not ovulating).
 False positives occur in women with medical conditions where LH is abnormally elevated, like polycystic ovary syndrome (PCOS) or primary ovarian insufficiency.

 But what if you’re a woman whose cycle length is erratic?
 It can be difficult to know when to test for an LH surge or cervical mucus.
 If your cycle length is different month to month by more than three days, you can choose the shortest cycle you’ve had in the last six months to figure out when to start testing.

 Once you’re ready to begin testing, count two weeks out from when your period starts—this should be when ovulation generally occurs.
 Checking for signs like egg white discharge and ovulation pain will help you track this.
 Since ovulation happens a couple of days after the LH surge, you’ll want to test once a day in the days preceding ovulation.
-Use our Ovulation Tracker to determine the exact date and record your results.
+Our Ovulation Test Kit includes a free tracker to help track results throughout your cycle.